abinit/abinit/doc/mkdocs-tutorials/rf1.md

 You can also copy the file ~abinit/tests/tutorespfn/Input/trf1_1.in in Work_rf1.
 This is your input file.
 You should edit it, and read it carefully.

+{% dialog tests/tutorespfn/Input/trf1_x.files tests/tutorespfn/Input/trf1_1.in tests/tutorespfn/Refs/trf1_1.out %}

-Because of the use of two types of atoms, have a look at the following input variables :
+Because of the use of two types of atoms, have a look at the following input variables:

 * [[ntypat]]
 * [[typat]]

 Note that the value of [[tolvrs]] is rather stringent.
 This is because the wavefunctions determined by the present run will be used later as starting point of the DFPT calculation.
 However, the number of steps, [[nstep]], in this example file has been set to 15, and you will see that this is not enough to reach the target [[tolvrs]].
 In production runs, you should choose a larger value of [[nstep]], sufficient  to reach your target [[tolvrs]].
 In the present tutorial, due to portability concerns related to automatic testing, we could not allow a larger [[nstep]] value.
 This minor problem with some tutorial examples was mentioned briefly in [a side note to the answer to question 1 of lesson 1](lesson_base1.html#aq1).
 So, do not follow blindly all examples in the tutorials: check by yourself the convergence of your runs!

-You will work at fixed [[ecut]] (=3Ha) and k-point grid, defined by [[kptrlatt]] (the 8x8x8 Monkhorst-Pack grid).
+You will work at fixed [[ecut]] (3Ha) and k-point grid, defined by [[kptrlatt]] (the 8x8x8 Monkhorst-Pack grid).
-It is implicit that in "real life", you should do a convergence test with respect to both parameters.
+It is implicit that in *real life*, you should do a convergence test with respect to both parameters.
 We postpone the discussion of the accuracy of these choices and the choice of pseudopotential to the end of the fifth section of this tutorial.
 They give acceptable results, not very accurate, but, more important, the speed is reasonable for a tutorial.